In addition to our indoor shooting during the winter season, there is usually the opportunity to sample archery outdoors on Sunday mornings.

 Hand Warmers: These fall into the categories of reusable, chemical or USB.
 All do the job.
 Sticking one in each pocket is a toasty nirvana although just one is fine.
 Between ends these stop your hands freezing.
 Believe me shootie is impossible if you can’t feel your string through your tab .. or in extremes of weather can’t feel the tab!

-A Flask: Ok … its not the flask that’s important, its the Coffee or Tea or Soup in the flask.
+A Flask: Ok … it’s not the flask that’s important, it’s the Coffee or Tea or Soup in the flask.
 Honestly, you will look forward to that beverage break every 12 arrows!
 You might even be able to feel your fingers afterwards!
-Remember toilet facilities are now available at the sports hall Sunday mornings.
+Remember toilet facilities are available at the sports hall Sunday mornings.

-(note: in winter 2013/14 our editor shot on his own, in sub zero temperatures, snow, freezing rain and howling gale for at least 2 hours every single Sunday he wasn’t competing!
-Admittedly he’s not right in the head .. but with the right clothing and attitude, archery is possible, even ‘fun’ in those conditions … if you like that sort of thing!)
+GA Case Study: In winter 2013/14 our Vice-Chair shot on his own, in sub-zero temperatures, snow, freezing rain and howling gale for at least 2 hours every single Sunday he wasn’t competing!
+Admittedly he’s not right in the head .. but with the right clothing and attitude, archery is possible, even ‘fun’ in those conditions … if you like that sort of thing!

 Frostbite: 36 arrows at 30m on an 80cm face.
 Must be SHOT IN THE WINTER!